Police identification procedures & eyewitness memory

 -How does alcohol intoxication influence eyewitness memory?

-Colloff, M. F., & Wixted, J. T. (in press).
+Colloff, M. F., & Wixted, J. T. (2020).
 Why are lineups better than showups?
 A test of the A Test of the Filler Siphoning and Enhanced Discriminability Accounts.
-Journal of Experimental Psychology: Applied. doi:10.1037/xap0000218 Supplemental material
+Journal of Experimental Psychology: Applied. https://doi.org/10.1037/xap0000218 Supplemental material

-This research has been funded by The Laura and John Arnold Foundation; The Experimental Psychological Society; University of Birmingham School of Psychology; University of Birmingham College Internationalisation fund; University of Birmingham Institute for Global Innovation; University of Warwick, Department of Psychology.
+This research has been funded by The Laura and John Arnold Foundation; The Economic and Social Research Council; The Experimental Psychological Society; University of Birmingham School of Psychology; University of Birmingham College Internationalisation fund; University of Birmingham Institute for Global Innovation; University of Warwick, Department of Psychology.